-The RC comprises of three non-executive Directors, the majority of whom are independent:
+The RC comprises of three non-executive Directors, a majority of whom are independent:

-Mr Cecil Vivian Richard Wong (Chairman) Mr Lee Chien Shih Mr Guok Chin Huat Samuel
+Mr Lee Chien Shih (Chairman) Mr Guok Chin Huat Samuel Mr Eddie Tang#

-The principal responsibilities of the RC are to:
+The principal responsibilities of RC are to:

-- 1. Recommend to the Board base salary levels, benefits and incentive opportunities, and identify components of salary which can be best used to focus management staff on achieving corporate objectives: - Approve the structure of Directors' fees and senior Management compensation programme to ensure 2. that the programme is competitive and sufficient to attract, retain and motivate senior Management of the required quality to run the Company successfully; and - Review Directors' fees and senior Management's compensation annually and determine appropriate 3. adjustments.
+- 1. Recommend to the Board base salary levels, benefits and incentive opportunities, and identify components of salary which can be best used to focus management staff on achieving corporate objectives; - 2.
+Approve the structure of Directors' fees and senior Management compensation programme to ensure that the programme is competitive and sufficient to attract, retain and motivate senior Management of the required quality to run the Company successfully; and